lukerm/parallellm-pump/README.md

 chatgpt
 _______

-The number 42 is famously known as the 'Answer to the Ultimate Question of Life, the Universe, and Everything' in Douglas Adams\' science fiction series, "The Hitchhiker's Guide to the Galaxy."
+The number 42 is famously known as the 'Answer to the Ultimate Question of Life, the Universe, and Everything' in Douglas Adams' science fiction series, "The Hitchhiker's Guide to the Galaxy."
 Its absurdity and humor symbolize the complexity of existence, prompting philosophical reflection on the search for meaning.

 claude
 ______

-42 is famously the "Answer to the Ultimate Question of Life, the Universe, and Everything" in Douglas Adams\' "The Hitchhiker's Guide to the Galaxy."
+42 is famously the "Answer to the Ultimate Question of Life, the Universe, and Everything" in Douglas Adams' "The Hitchhiker's Guide to the Galaxy."
 It\'s become a popular cultural reference symbolizing the search for meaning, though in the book, the answer is deliberately meaningless.

 ```